UniversalAptronym/Locus-Server/Instructions/CasaOS_Setup.md

 <img src="../Media_Repository/CasaOS_Apps_4.png" alt="CasaOS Apps 4" title="CasaOS Apps 4" width="40%"/> <img src="../Media_Repository/CasaOS_Apps_5.png" alt="CasaOS Apps 5" title="CasaOS Apps 5" width="40%"/>

 Now on to the next step.
-As a gentle introduction to CasaOS, you are going to set up an advertisement / tracker blocker, called Pihole, which will block many ads you might otherwise see while browsing the internet.
-[Click here to install Pihole](../Instructions/Pi-hole_Installation.md).
+As a gentle introduction to CasaOS, you are going to set up an advertisement / tracker blocker, called Pi-hole, which will block many ads you might otherwise see while browsing the internet.
+[Click here to install Pi-hole](../Instructions/Pi-hole_Installation.md).

 If you want to skip that, you can go straight to installing a [secure communications system and home cloud server using Nextcloud](../Instructions/Nextcloud_Setup_Local.md).